hibtc/cpymad/README.rst

-If you have a problem with a sequence file, first try to check if that problem remains when using the MAD-X command line client distributed by CERN.
-In that case report the issue to the CERN support!
+If you have a problem with a sequence file, first try to check if that problem remains when using the MAD-X command line client distributed by CERN, then:

+- Report the issue to CERN only if it be reproduced with their official command line client.
+- Report the issue here only if it cannot be reproduced with their official command line client.

 For issues regarding the cpymad code itself or usage information, I'm happy to answer.
 Just keep in mind to be **precise**, **specific**, **concise** and provide all the necessary information.
-In particular, go through the following checklist.

-Did I…

-- …formulate my question/goal precise enough that no further inquiries will be necessary?

-- …add every piece of information that is required to understand and answer my question?
-That includes all code (starting with the import statements) and all relevant files.

-- …remove every piece of information that is not part of my question?
-Are there code sections that are not essential to reproduce the issue?

-- …check that my problem is with cpymad itself and not with MAD-X, matplotlib or any other python package?
+See also:

+- `Short, Self Contained, Correct (Compilable), Example`_
-If you haven't read it so far I recommend to have a look at `How to Report Bugs Effectively`_ and `How To Ask Questions The Smart Way`_.
+- `How to Report Bugs Effectively`_
+- `How To Ask Questions The Smart Way`_.

+.. _Short, Self Contained, Correct (Compilable), Example: http://sscce.org/
 .. _How to Report Bugs Effectively: http://www.chiark.greenend.org.uk/~sgtatham/bugs.html
 .. _How To Ask Questions The Smart Way: http://www.catb.org/esr/faqs/smart-questions.html